ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-03-00-extending-existing-UDT.md

-## Extending existing UDT
+# Extending existing UDT

-Once designing a new type, you don't have to start from a scratch.
+Once designing a new type, you don't have to start from scratch.

 Imagine our `Point2D` type, defined in the previous chapters.